 - A special combination between the topics of movement-related health promotion, mental health, integrative medicine, rehabilitation, health education and health behavioural change

 - Cooperation with clinics, rehabilitation centres and institutions of health-centred sport

 - Ideal preparation for urgently needed health professions

 With a view to the actual living conditions of students, the University of Potsdam offers the possibility of part time studies in many courses of study.
 Further information on part-time-studies at the University of Potsdam can be found here.

-Have you decided to study the English-language master’s degree in Integrative Sport, Movement and Health Sciences at the University of Potsdam?
+Have you decided to study the master’s degree program in Integrative Sport, Movement and Health Sciences at the University of Potsdam?
 Then you should take the next step on the application pages to find out more about current application and enrollment procedures.

 This description is based in part on information from the subject-specific regulations for a master’s degree in Integrated Sports, Movement and Health Sciences the University of Potsdam dated June 11, 2014.